Employee Pulse Survey Feedback Drives Improved Employee Engagement

-An Employee Net Promoter Score (ENPS) Survey is engineered to deliver a steady stream of data about employees’ attitudes toward their organization.
-These surveys tend to rely on a single survey question using a 0-10 scale.
+An Employee Pulse Survey is engineered to deliver a steady stream of data about employees’ attitudes toward their organization.
+These surveys tend to rely on a small number of survey questions or sometimes only a single survey question.
 For example: “How likely is it that you would recommend working at [company] to a friend or family member?”, or “Overall, I like my job.”
-Assessment of a single question permits an immediate understanding of current employee engagement levels as well as the probability of referrals – both as an employer and vendor.
+Assessment of a small number of questions permits an immediate understanding of current employee engagement levels as well as the probability of referrals – both as an employer and vendor.

 Enthusiasm is contagious.
 If an employee has a positive outlook about the company they work for, it will likely lead to more satisfactory customer interactions, which in turn, will lead to greater customer satisfaction and intent to maintain a business relationship with the company.
-The Employee Net Promoter Score is used to calculate, quantify, and track the level of engagement in the employee base to understand if the overall climate and culture of the organization is positive or negative.
-ENPS can also solicit employee insights on how to improve the organization as a whole making it is possible to create a better, happier, and more productive workforce.
+The Employee Pulse Survey score is used to calculate, quantify, and track the level of engagement in the employee base to understand if the overall climate and culture of the organization is positive or negative.
+Employee Pulse Surveys can also solicit employee insights on how to improve the organization as a whole making it is possible to create a better, happier, and more productive workforce.

-- Increase financial performance.Economics are one of the primary drivers for conducting an ENPS study.
+- Increase financial performance.Economics are one of the primary drivers for conducting an Employee Pulse study.
 Since employee and customer engagement are strongly linked, it makes financial sense to ensure that both employee and customer engagement is high.
 When satisfied employees produce satisfied customers, the result is increased business in both referrals and repeat clients.
-An ENPS study ensures organizations have the information they need to effectively address any problems with employee attitudes or perceptions.
-For this reason, organizations that deploy ENPS surveys are considered proactive employers.
+An Employee Pulse study ensures organizations have the information they need to effectively address any problems with employee attitudes or perceptions.
+For this reason, organizations that deploy Employee Pulse Surveys are considered proactive employers.

-- Track performance over time.When examined on a weekly, monthly, or quarterly basis, an ongoing ENPS survey has the potential to generate a series of employee satisfaction snapshots.
+- Track performance over time.When examined on a weekly, monthly, or quarterly basis, an ongoing Employee Pulse Survey has the potential to generate a series of employee satisfaction snapshots.
 These snapshots can be compared to understand peaks and troughs in morale.
 Do you want to know when to roll out changes to the employee health plan?
 Maybe you’d prefer to do this when spirits and morale are already high.
 Do you want to better understand the ideal timing of the annual bonus?
 Maybe you should consider doing so when morale needs a bit of a boost.
-Data from the ENPS can be used to understand how to more effectively manage the employee experience to ensure greater consistency year-round.
+Data from an Employee Pulse Survey can be used to understand how to more effectively manage the employee experience to ensure greater consistency year-round.

-- Comprehensive yet simple.The strength of the ENPS survey relies on the ability to form a “big picture” assessment of the experiences of many – not just a vocal minority group.
-Since a typical ENPS survey asks just one question, it does not take a lot of employees’ time or effort to complete.
-ENPS surveys are typically deployed in an ongoing manner, so there are multiple opportunities to collect rich data.
-ENPS surveys typically have high response rates.
+- Comprehensive yet simple.The strength of the Employee Pulse Survey relies on the ability to form a “big picture” assessment of the experiences of many – not just a vocal minority group.
+Since a typical Employee Pulse Survey asks just a few questions, it does not take a lot of employees’ time or effort to complete.
+Employee Pulse Surveys are typically deployed in an ongoing manner, so there are multiple opportunities to collect rich data.
+Employee Pulse Surveys typically have high response rates.
 Higher response rates permit greater certainty that the results of the survey are representative of the entire employee population as a whole.
 The rich data permits a more in-depth understanding of the entire range of employee experience.

 - Refine, rather than Reengineer, Strategy.Knowing immediately when something isn’t working gives an organization a head start on making adjustments or changes.
-If business is concerned that a recent restructuring/training program/compensation plan is not working out as intended, a comparison of recent and historical ENPS scores can indicate the magnitude of problems.
+If business is concerned that a recent restructuring/training program/compensation plan is not working out as intended, a comparison of recent and historical Employee Pulse Survey scores can indicate the magnitude of problems.
 This can empower the organization to make adjustments where possible or improve positive communication around a change.
 By continuously fine-tuning organizational strategy to address potential problems, adjustments become easier because practices or procedures are not solidified.
-In this way, an ongoing ENPS survey helps to build a more flexible organization and helps organizations develop the potential to leverage this enhanced flexibility into a competitive advantage.
+In this way, an ongoing Employee Pulse Survey helps to build a more flexible organization and helps organizations develop the potential to leverage this enhanced flexibility into a competitive advantage.

-Traditionally, an Employee Net Promoter Score is calculated using an eleven point scale that ranges from 0 to 10.
-On this scale, disengaged employees are defined as respondents who are unlikely to recommend working for the company, engaged employees are those who love their work and are highly likely to recommend working for the company, and neutral respondents aren’t likely to rave or rant about their employer.
-The score itself is calculated by subtracting the disengaged (detractors) from the engaged (promoters) and dividing by the total number of respondents.
-This score is then multiplied by 100.
-An ENPS score of +100 means that all employees are engaged, while a score of -100 means that all employees are disengaged.
+Traditionally, an Employee Pulse Survey score is calculated using benchmarks of your industry.
+Disengaged employees are defined as respondents who are unlikely to recommend working for the company, engaged employees are those who love their work and are highly likely to recommend working for the company, and neutral respondents aren’t likely to rave or rant about their employer.
 Sound complicated?
 NBRI provides the analysis and benchmarking for you and makes it easy to understand.
 We also provide expert guidance on how to boost scores and obtain higher marks from all of your employees.

 When you hire NBRI, you’re hiring more than a company to conduct survey research.
 You’re hiring a business partner with a sincere interest in the health and success of your company.